- Gender and Relationships»

 She knows the bride to be will be more immersed in the task of building her wedding website, choosing her wedding dress, planning her honeymoon, and thinking about moving into her new home.

 As the bride’s mum, she is aware of the onerous task of planning a wedding, no matter how small it may be.
 Someone has to pay attention to the finer details that’s required to make the marriage ceremony a success.

 What is the Role of Mother of the Bride?

 Long before the wedding day, the bride should give her mother an idea of the kind of ceremony she desires for her wedding.
 From that point on, the wedding plans may commence.
-The roles she plays (in no particular order): role played by mothers of the bride
+The include (in no particular order): role played by mothers of the bride